 The history of bamboo charcoal

-By cooking mature stalks of bamboo at temperatures around 1000º C, the hardy plant undergoes thermal decomposition and turns into bamboo charcoal.
+By cooking mature stalks of bamboo at temperatures of several hundred degrees Celsius, the hardy plant undergoes thermal decomposition and turns into bamboo charcoal.
 This process, known as pyrolysis, essentially takes wood or bamboo and burns it while depriving it of oxygen.
 This causes the material to decompose, but leaves behind enough to serve as a fuel of its own.

 This dark gray and seemingly inert end product actually has a surprising range of uses.
 Historically, the myriad applications of bamboo charcoal date back many centuries.
 We can trace the oldest written record to the Ming Dynasty of the 15th century.